frenchtaco/TwitterClone/docs/report.md

 <img src="images/LocalDeploymentArchitectureDiagram.png" alt="Deployment using Local Database" width="500px" />

-Illustrate the architecture of your deployed application.
-Remember, you developed a client-server application.
-Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.

-OBS: In case you ran out of credits for hosting an Azure SQL database and you switched back to deploying an application with in-process SQLite database, then do the following:

-Under this section, provide two diagrams, one that shows how Chirp! was deployed with hosted database and one that shows how it is now again with SQLite.

-"The reasons for switching back to an sqlite database is because we eventually ran out of credits on Azure.
+Due to a second round of lacking credits on our Azure Database, we decided to go back to our SQLite Database.
+Luckily we were already using sqlite when running the application in developer-mode, so we used that going forward.

-The latest version of Chirp! with hosted database is:
+The commit-hash for the latest version of Chirp! with hosted Azure database is:

-ecb9a43f66883a64cd597735826ed7b143cd5b8c"
+ecb9a43f66883a64cd597735826ed7b143cd5b8c

 ## User activities